vietmazze/smart-contract/Data structure.md

 ## Merkle tree:
 A hash data structure tree where each leaf node is labelled with the hash of a data block and every non leaf node is labelled with cryptographic hash( or the hash of its previous hashes) .
 Merkle tree is use to verify the consistency and content of data.
 Merkle tree enable a user to verify whether or not a transaction is included in a block.

+## Linearization:
+In terms of transaction, a linearization order has a sequential ordering requirement that if T1 ends before T2 starts, then T1 must be ordered before T2.

+## Fault tolerant:
+The property of a system that enables a system to continue operating properly in the even of the failure some of its components.